 The open-source tools are designed to be run by any individual user using free, open-source GIS software.
 The underlying software running the functions is WhiteboxTools, an advanced open-source geospatial data analysis platform developed by the University of Guelph.
 The open-source component is made up of six python files, with the bespoke tools written within these scripts as callable functions.
-The six python files are as follows:
+The five python files are as follows:

-wbt_geometric_analysis.py
+geometric_analysis.py

-wbt_geomorphological_analysis.py
+geomorphological_analysis.py

-wbt_hydrological_analysis.py
+hydrological_analysis.py

-wbt_inundation_analysis.py
+inundation_analysis.py

 wbt_utils.py